 There are variants of Definition 6.1: As we work with pointed simplicial sets, we can glue an R-module to the base point and use the R-module structure for the face maps.
-A second variant is to work relative to some commutative ring spectrum R: In 6.1 the smash products were over the sphere spectrum, but if we work with a commutative R-algebra spectrum A, then we can take smash products over R instead of S. Recall that $\wedge_R$ is the coproduct in the category of commutative R-algebra spectra, $C_R$ .
+A second variant is to work relative to some commutative ring spectrum R: in Definition 6.1 the smash products were over the sphere spectrum, but if we work with a commutative R-algebra spectrum A, then we can take smash products over R instead of S. Recall that \wedge_R is the coproduct in the category of commutative R-algebra spectra, \mathcal{C}R .